fragata-ai/arhat-sdk/README.md

 ## About Arhat

-Arhat is a deep learning software package that converts neural network descriptions into lean standalone executable code which can be directly deployed on a target platform as part of a user application.
+Arhat is a deep learning software package that converts neural network descriptions into lean standalone executable code which can be directly deployed on various target platforms as part of user applications.
 This approach can provide significant benefits when used in embedded, cloud, and supercomputer applications because of simple and straightforward deployment not requiring installation of any conventional deep learning framework on the target platform.
 The standalone C++ code generated from the models